Salem Poor (stamp)

 Salem Poor was a free Negro in Andover, MA.
 He left his wife to fight in the American Revolution when he went to war.
 He enlisted under Captain Benjamin Ames in Colonel Fryes' regiment.
 He fought at Bunker Hill and is credited with shooting down British Lieutenant Colonel James Abercrombie.
 His courage and gallantry at the Battle of Bunker Hill caused 14 officers, including Colonel William Prescott, to cite him with heroism and petition the General Court of Massachusetts with the following statement:

-Records like this from Revolutionary rolls in the Massachusetts Archives at the Statehouse in Boston reflect the remarkable character of blacks as Salem Poor who enlisted and re-enlisted according to the orders and remands of General Washington and Lord Dunmore.
+Records like this from Revolutionary rolls in the Massachusetts Archives at the Statehouse in Boston reflect the remarkable character of blacks such as Salem Poor, who enlisted and re-enlisted according to the orders and remands of General Washington and Lord Dunmore.
 Accounts show that Salem Poor served at Valley Forge and White Plains.
 What became of him is unknown.
 Most black lives were sparsely recorded, and their later lives were utterly ignored.

 To Have a Military Career